ksharindam/ankita/README.md

 ### Build
 If can build the c++ extension lib for fast floodfill if you have a slow computer.
-Download libqt4-dev and then build by running this command...
+Build by running this command...
     `python setup.py compile`

 ### Installation